clj-commons/seesaw/README.md

                 (action choose :name "...")]))

 creates a panel with a "File" label, a text entry field initialized to the current working directory and a button that doesn't do much.
 Each component is separated by 5 pixel padding.

+New coercions can be added by extending the `ToWidget` protocol.
+See the `to-widget` example.

 ### Default Properties
 All of Seesaw's widget creation functions (`label`, `text`, `horizontal-panel`, etc) support a base set of properties: